ProteinGym/proteingym-benchmark/docs/metric.md

 ## How to add a custom metric

-Adding a new custom metric is straightforward and requires two steps:
+Adding a new custom metric is straightforward and requires the following steps:

 ### Step 1: Add your metric to `calculate_all_metrics()` function